efentress2025/band-manager/README.md

 # band-manager
-An app for organizing band logistics/
+An app for organizing band logistics.